Chromate conversion coating failure on aluminum.

 Whether or not your problem is with the metal or sanding process, we have always been proponents of "bucket" tests.
 Since your process worked before, you should be able to pass salt spray by making up new solutions in 5-gallon buckets, place them next to your processing line, then one at a time substitute the new solutions for the old in processing panels.
 For that matter, using all new solutions should tell you whether or not your metal is bad.
 As I said earlier, solving problems like yours can involve a great deal of detective work, and incidentally, also check on whether or not the salt spray testing itself has changed in any way.
-Is the cabinet run according to ASTM ASTM B117 [link is to "Download ASTM Standards" from ANSI.org] ?
+Is the cabinet run according to ASTM ASTM B117 [link by ed. to spec at TechStreet] ?
 Has the reject rate from any other process gone up?
 Good luck!

 Have we considered the possibility that the failed panels just might be representative of the part themselves?
 It is much more difficult to solve that problem than to manipulate the test panels so they pass a test.
 I think we should saw up some actual parts (taking care to seal off the metal exposed by the saw), and see what they do in the salt spray chamber.

 If the results are similar, the coating and process is bad.
 If the parts pass with flying colors, see why the panels are not representative of the parts.